vsoch/vsoch.github.io/_posts/2018/2018-08-16-opensource-art.md

 ---
 ```

-That's the only "sorta-programmy" part, because you have to write this text file with a weird syntax.
+That's the only "sorta-programmy" part, because you have to write this text file with a weird syntax (no harsh feelings yaml, I've
+actually taken quite a fondness for you!).

 Then you submit a pull request, and it gets tested as a workflow!
 Don't get me wrong, writing
 these workflows is still <a href="https://github.com/vsoch/opensource-art/blob/master/.circleci/config.yml" target="_blank">a messy practice</a>.
-I suspect I'll do this over at least 3 or 4 times until I am somewhat happy with it.
-The workflow is a series
+I suspect I'll do this over at least 3 or 4 times until I am somewhat happy with it, and tens to hundreds more times
-of steps to build, save things to a cache, get manual approval, and then deploy:
+over my career.
+The workflow is a series of steps to build, save things to a cache, get manual approval, and then deploy:

 <div style="padding-top:20px; padding-bottom:20px">
    <img src="/assets/images/posts/opensource-art/workflow.png">
 </div><br>

+Notice the third little box?
+That is where I can click on the button, then click to view the artifact files to preview
+the images, and then click "Approve" to send it webhooking back to finish the workflow.
 In the build step, this <a href="https://www.github.com/vsoch/deepdream-docker" target="_blank">container</a> first
 uses deepdream to generate a nice set of image derivations.
 Here are a bunch: